Table of Contents

 Map your MIDI Controller to Playback

 Tap and hold the Edit button to enable MIDI Mapping Edit Mode.
 While in MIDI Mapping mode, every mappable action in Playback will have a blue overlay.

 Tap on any MIDI Mappable Playback action to select it

 While selected, move or press the control on your connected MIDI Controller

 If successful, the MIDI message sent from the MIDI control will overlay the action in Playback

 Live ReOrder Controls

-While a song is playing, a MIDI controller can navigate the arrangement and jump to any other section in the song using Live ReOrder.
+While a song is playing, a MIDI controller can navigate the arrangement and jump to any other section in the song or in between songs in a setlist using Live ReOrder.
 While in MIDI Mapping Edit Mode, the Live ReOrder controls (left arrow, right arrow, check mark) can be mapped to by any button on a MIDI Controller.

-Right and Left arrows will scroll through song section markers while tracks are playing
+Right and Left middle arrows will scroll through song section markers while tracks are playing

-The checkmark will select whichever section has been scrolled to.
-Playback will jump to the selected song section marker as soon as the currently playing section is finished.
+The checkmark will select whichever section or song has been scrolled to.
+Playback will jump to the selected song section marker/song as soon as the currently playing section is finished.